HHSCM Alumni Spotlight

 How were you able to apply the skills you learned in the program's courses in the real world?

 The impact is actually quite pronounced.
-Firstly, remember this course is divided into more models, especially responsive supply chain, issues of demand and so forth.
+Firstly, this course is divided into models, especially responsive supply chain, issues of demand and so forth.
 I was able to get a deeper understanding of how we can plan, how we can at least have an idea of demand or even how we can plan for the likelihood of any pandemic.
 Then across Africa, we have been building that capacity.
 Training to the extent that on the 7th of August, I actually received Africa supply chain excellent awards on yield and humanitarian supply chain for the work that we've been doing.
 I've been to Ivory Coast, Uganda, Somalia, Kenya, different countries where we are also doing health supply chain systems strengthening and doing a lot of work across Africa.
 So indeed, that course enhanced my theoretical underpinnings in the health supply chain as well as the applicability of certain models.
 So yes, I've been able to use it, and we've seen real impacts across Africa.

 What were some of the most valuable takeaways that you were able to apply either in your role at the time or your current role?